tombova/inat_add_obs2project/README.md

 Python script to bulk add Observations to a Project on the iNaturalist website

+Features:
-support a config file with passwords and other parameters
+ * Support a config file with passwords and other parameters

-sends results via gmail
+ * Sends results via gmail